-- Set out a detailed transportation and infrastructure strategy for the development as a whole.
-This strategy will be informed by a detailed traffic assessment to ascertain the extent of development that could be supported by particular upgrading works to the transportation network and will take account of the proposal to electrify the rail line. - Include phasing proposals and an implementation strategy for the overall co-ordination of the development of the lands to be informed by the roads and infrastructure strategy. - Have regard to Sustainable Residential Development in Urban Areas (2009), its companion Urban Design Manual and the Design Manual for Urban Roads and Streets (2013). - Include an appropriate level of community infrastructure to support development including a site for a primary school and community centre. - Include an appropriate level of public open space to support development including a public park of district scale.
+- Set out a detailed transportation and infrastructure strategy for the development of the area as a whole.
+This strategy will be informed by a detailed traffic assessment to ascertain the extent of development that could be supported by particular upgrading works to the transportation network and will take account of the proposal to electrify the rail line and car parking provision for Confey Train Station. - Include phasing proposals and an implementation strategy for the overall co-ordination of the development of the lands to be informed by the roads and infrastructure strategy. - Have regard to Sustainable Residential Development in Urban Areas (2009), its companion Urban Design Manual and the Design Manual for Urban Roads and Streets (2013). - Include an appropriate level of community infrastructure to support development including a site for a primary school, a post primary school and community centre. - Include an appropriate level of public open space to support development including a public park of district scale.